th3hack3rwiz/Wordlist-Weaver/README.md

 ## Instructions

 1. Install all the tools and make sure all of them are ready to use from the terminal.
-2. Once rfc-words file is ready, add it’s path to line No. 109 of wordlistWeaver.sh
+2. Once rfc-words file is ready, add it’s path to line No. 119 of wordlistWeaver.sh!
 3. wordlistWeaver.sh is now ready to use!

 ## Usage